Berlusconi has video ready for fall of Italian government: ally

 MILAN (Reuters) - Silvio Berlusconi has prepared a video message that could announce a decision to bring down Italian Prime Minister Enrico Letta’s coalition government, one of his staunchest supporters said on Thursday.

-As talk mounted of an imminent crisis, President Giorgio Napolitano, who appointed Letta in April, warned of the “serious risks” the government’s fall would bring to Italy.

-The announcement of the video came ahead of a meeting on Monday of a special Senate committee that will vote on whether to strip centre-right leader and former premier Berlusconi of his seat in parliament after he received a four-year jail sentence for tax fraud.
+The comment came ahead of a meeting on Monday of a special Senate committee that will vote on whether to strip center-right leader and former premier Berlusconi of his seat in parliament after he received a four-year jail sentence for tax fraud.

 “It’s ready, Berlusconi will decide when to broadcast it and I think it is absolutely imminent,” Daniela Santanche, a deputy nicknamed “the pythoness” for her fierce devotion to the media billionaire, told a news conference.

-She said the 76-year-old Berlusconi alone would decide whether to quit the government but that statements from his centre-left coalition partners in support of expelling him from the Senate were unacceptable.
+She said the 76-year-old Berlusconi alone would decide whether to quit the government but that statements from his center-left coalition partners in support of expelling him from the Senate were unacceptable.

 “Personally, I don’t think we can remain sitting next to people who want to be the butchers of Berlusconi.”

-The trigger could be a Senate committee on parliamentary eligibility which meets on Monday to begin discussions that could end with the formal opening of procedures to expel Berlusconi from the Senate.
+The trigger for a crisis could be a Senate committee on parliamentary eligibility which meets on Monday to begin discussions that could end with the formal opening of procedures to expel Berlusconi from the Senate.

 However the PDL itself appears divided and has switched between pledges of support for Letta and repeated threats over the last few weeks to bring down the government, adding to the sense of confusion hanging over the political world in Rome.